logikon-ai/logikon/README.md

 > **What for?**
 >
-> 👉 Detect where your LLM fails to generate (sufficiently many) reasons when deliberating a decision or justifying an answer it has given.
-(For example.)
+> 👉 Detect where your LLM fails to generate (sufficiently many) reasons when deliberating a decision or justifying an answer it has given—which may lead to poor AI decision-making and undermine AI explainability.

-#### Argumentative bias
+### Argumentative bias metrics

 Score the balance of arguments in the reasoning trace.